Jamal Adams Would Cost The Kansas City Chiefs Too Much, Analyst Says

 Connor wrote that the doesn’t think the Chiefs have the kind of money or cap space that could accommodate what the Jets defensive star is asking for.
 Looming extensions for Patrick Mahomes and Chris Jones are expected to eat up whatever extra dollars are available.

-Connor also spoke to New York Jets analyst Justin Fried who believes the relationship between Adams and the Jets hasn’t actually reached a point where a trade is absolutely going to happen.
-While there are some who believe Adams has drawn a line in the sane with his request earlier this week to be offloaded to another team, Fried believes something can still be worked out.
+He also spoke to New York Jets analyst Justin Fried who believes the relationship between Adams and the Jets hasn’t actually reached a point where a trade is absolutely going to happen.
+While there are some who believe Adams has drawn a line in the sand with his request earlier this week to be offloaded to another team, Fried believes something can still be worked out.
 At the same time, the analyst doesn’t believe the defensive back is going to get an extension this offseason.
 Adams has made it clear he doesn’t want to play under his current deal.

 “The Jets hold all the cards in this situation; Adams has no leverage,” Fried said.
 “The only things he can do are to request a trade, which he has now done, and be a nuisance to the team.
 General manager Joe Douglas isn’t going to budge on this issue.
 He’s not extending Adams this offseason.
 It really all depends on what Adams does then.
 How far is he willing to go?
 How much more damage will be done?
 Things have started to get ugly and they might only get uglier.”